HT-Chris/Fire-Emblem-Awakening-parent-pairings-app-/README.md

 Installation:

-  Clone the Repository: git clone [repository URL] Open the Project: Navigate to the project directory.
+  Clone the Repository: git clone https://github.com/HT-Chris/Fire-Emblem-Awakening-parent-pairings-app- Open the Project: Navigate to the project directory.
   Launch the Application: Open the index.html file in your preferred web browser.